 Enter a Schedule Name.

-From Add Assignments, enter the Description of the exception and the date range the assignment is effective on and select Add To List.
+From Add Assignments, enter the Description of the exception, date range the assignment is effective, and select Add To List.
 Verify the assignment is listed.

 Select Add Periods(s).